Biodiversity: Introduced and invasive species

 At present, several countries have already imported so many exotic species, particularly agricultural and ornamental plants, that their indigenous fauna/flora may be outnumbered.
 For example, the introduction of kudzu from Southeast Asia to Canada and the United States has threatened biodiversity in certain areas.
-Nature offers effective ways to help mitigate climate change.
-Another example may be ignored is the pines, most pines origin in the north hemisphere and the pines were introduced into South hemisphere as the landscape plants.
+Another example are pines, which have invaded forests, shrublands and grasslands in the southern hemisphere.